peterjc/biopython_workshop/README.rst

 The Biopython website http://www.biopython.org has more information including the `Biopython Tutorial & Cookbook <http://biopython.org/DIST/docs/tutorial/Tutorial.html>`_ (html, `PDF available <http://biopython.org/DIST/docs/tutorial/Tutorial.pdf>`_), which is worth going through once you have mastered the basics of Python.
+That Tutorial & Cookbook is also available as `Jupyter Notebooks <https://github.com/tiagoantao/biopython-notebook>`_, as is `another short introductory tutorial <https://github.com/chris-rands/biopython-coronavirus>`_.

 =================
 Workshop Sections